Testato/TeraTerm/installer/trunk/release/LogMeTT_README.txt

                  =============================
                  (in reverse chronological order)

+2008-06-07 (Ver 2.9 Release 4)
+New features added:
+- Adding new node activates node name editor.

+Bugs fixed:
+- New popup menu component introduced in version 9.2.3 was incorrectly rendering menu structure and had possible memory leak issue.
+This is fixed now.
+- "Cut" operation applied to Tree nodes was updating icons incorrectly.
+- Connection tree branches were not collapsing when "This computer" node was selected.
+- Opening LTT file could turn into Import when unsaved previous LTT file was loaded and 'Cancel' opening button was pressed in Warning dialog box.

+2008-06-01 (Ver 2.9 Release 3)
+New features added:
+- Replaced Popup menu component to simplify menu structure.
+The same menu can be used to start the macro and to open submenu.
+In the previous versions such item was duplicated into it's own submenu.
+- Added keyword $snippet$.
+This key word disables direct access to the macro from LogMeTT popup menu.
+It is case-insensitive and can be places anywhere within a Macro code.
+Example of use case: Node "ABC" contains few starting lines of Macro code that are common for all child node macros.
+The Macro linked to node "ABC" should never be executed apart from child macros.
+Key word $snippet$ placed inside the macro code attached to node "ABC" will restrict user from calling this macro separately.
+- Updated LogMeTT help file to reflect all the latest changes.

+Bugs fixed:
+- Restore TeraTerm configuration menu option was staying disabled after saving configuration at first time.
+- Fixed trailing spaces not being entered in Popup editor.
+- Switching tabs was marking node content as "Modified"
+- Node data was not showing up after certain sequence of clicks on tree nodes and the Tabs in the right part of LogMeTTC window.
+- Fixed the bug with Macro export into TTL file.

 2007-07-23 (Ver 2.9 Release 2)
 New features added:
 - Application was redesigned to support Microsoft Windows Vista and Windows XP themes.
 - Replaced hardcoded macro Templates with the plain text file 'ttmacro.tpl' that can be used as reference for building personal template library.
 - Added configurable name of Templates file to avoid overwriting custom templates during upgrades.
 - Added tracking of admin rights when running under Windows Vista.
 Without admin rights Vista does not allow to associate file extension with the application.
 Use ‘Run as Administrator’ from Vista popup menu or change the properties of LogMeTTC.exe to be always started as Administrator.
 - 'About' window was combined with Disclaimer message.
 It also contains 'What's new' tab.
 - 'Help' menu is now calling Vista compatible LogMeTT and TeraTerm help files in .chm format instead of old file with extension .hlp.
 This applies also to Context sensitive help in editor area.
 LogMeTT help file however does not reflect all changes introduced in this release.
 - Functionality of 'Print' speed button changed from showing Print Dialog to immediate printing.
 Print Dialog is still accessible from File->Print… menu.
 - Added 'Show Special Characters' option and speed button.
 - All previously hardcoded keywords used by syntax highlighter were migrated to external KeyFile.ini file.
 This will allow to add new key words without recompiling the application.
 KeyFile.ini also contains Help ID-s that are used by context sensitive help.
 - Upgraded Virtual Tree component to version 4.5.2
 - Added shortcuts F11 - "Run all selected" and F12 - "Apply Changes".
 - Added support of $[1]..$[8] key words that can be used as command line parameters for RunLTT application.
 - Added column selection mode.
 Use mouse while pressing <Alt> key to select columns in Macro editor.
 Bugs fixed:
 - Fixed the error happening while duplicating expanded branch of the Connections tree.
 - Fixed node path that was appearing in reverse order in Print Preview window and in the header of printouts.
 - Lots of other changes, code cleanup and bug fixing of 3rd party freeware components used by LogMeTT and LogMeTTC.

 2007-03-28 (Ver 2.9 Release 1)
 New features added:
 - Standalone TeraTerm Macro Editor - TTLEditor was created.
 It inherited all features of LogMeTT Macro Editor of version from version 2.8 release 6 and also got few new ones.
 TTLEditor supports drag and drop of plain text files and can be associated with file extension TTL.
 - Both LogMeTT Macro Editor and TTL Editor now support syntax completion proposal feature.
 Press [Ctrl-Space] while typing macro command and resizeble hint window will appear.
 - LogMeTT popup menu now has "IP Address" item that opens into sub menu allowing to release/renew IP address for any or all network adapters or check adapter details.
 - File extension association functions were rewritten.
 - "Do not Prompt on disconnect" option was added to Settings window.
 It applies to TeraTerm windows opened in "Run All Selected" mode.

 Bugs fixed: